From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Experimental Setup

 We conducted a longitudinal experiment using Stack Exchange data.
 Each week---corresponding to one interaction round---we constructed a candidate pool of questions drawn from that period.
 We then applied the two stages according to players' respective strategies, as we detail shortly in Subsections~\ref{subsec:strategies}.
 This process was repeated weekly over a one-year horizon, from July 23, 2024, to July 23, 2025.

 To ensure diversity in both linguistic structure and topical expertise, we used data from five distinct Stack Exchange communities, sampled in proportion to the popularity of each domain: \texttt{math} (54,458 samples), \texttt{stackoverflow} (314,949 samples), \texttt{ubuntu} (12,622 samples), \texttt{english} (2,938 samples), and \texttt{latex} (11,441 samples).
 This cross-domain selection allows our analysis to capture a broad spectrum of question styles, technical subjects, and community behaviors.
 To obtain a realistic representation of the overall Stack Exchange ecosystem, we combined these datasets into a single corpus, aligning samples across the same date span to reflect genuine temporal activity patterns.
+We provide illustrative examples of questions in \apxref{Section~\ref{sec:example questions}}.